-For the above reasons, I spent a few months to try out my new recipe and tweaking it until I am 101% satisfied with the result.
+For the above reasons, I spent a few months trying out this new recipe and tweaking it until I am 101% satisfied with the result.
 I have lost count of how many Low Carb Cheesecake I have baked before sharing out this perfect recipe with you here.
-Definitely, I am absolutely happy to go through all the processes and finally succeeded in baking an as light… as jiggly… as pillowy… as fluffy… as perfect as the original Japanese Cheesecake.
+Again, I am happy to go through all the processes and finally succeeded in baking an as light, as jiggly, as pillowy, as perfect as the original Japanese Cheesecake.

-scroll ⬇️ to get the recipe
+then scroll ⬇️ to get the printable recipe

 Light and jiggly!!!